Cazadero Tire – Tubeless Ready (700c / 650b x 50mm)

 The Caz features a raised center for fast rolling on asphalt, with specially designed to corner well on dirt and maintain smooth performance on the street.

-The 50mm width is ideal for gravel bikes with generous tire clearance and for 29ers seeing more streets than trails.
-This willl fit our Wolverine on a 18mm inside width rim.
+The 50mm width is ideal for gravel bikes with better tire clearance and for mountain bikes seeing more streets than trails.
+The 700c version willl fit our Wolverine on a 18mm inside width rim.

 • Tubeless ready design